YarNhoj/ss-RHCE/README.md

 	esac

 #Configure an FTP server such that
--natasha can login via ftp
+- natasha can login via ftp
--anon enabled
+- anon enabled
--users can download
+- users can download
--access allowed from example.com and denied from bad.com
+- access allowed from example.com and denied from bad.com

 	# yum -y install vsftpd*